-Mariska studied Art History and Cultural Studies at the University in Groningen from 1988 to 1993, specializing in contemporary video- and film art.
-She started making exhibitions at Galerie Paul Andriesse in Amsterdam compiling Summer Shows in 1995 and 1996, featuring emerging artists like Stephen Wilks, Tacita Dean, Gregor Schneider and Antonietta Peeters.
-Independently she edited artists books with Fiona Tan, Lonnie van Brummelen & Siebren de Haan and Marlene Dumas.
+Mariska van den Berg studied Art History and Art & Management at the University in Groningen where she graduated in 1993, specializing in contemporary video- and film art.
+In 1995 and 1996 she started curating at Galerie Paul Andriesse in Amsterdam with Summer Shows, featuring emerging artists like Stephen Wilks, Tacita Dean, Gregor Schneider and Antonietta Peeters.
+Independently she complied and produced artists books with Fiona Tan, Lonnie van Brummelen & Siebren de Haan and Marlene Dumas.

 Van den Berg has been working as curator at SKOR (Foundation Art and Public Space) and was involved in the founding of Platform BK1 in 2011.
 She still is chair of the board of Platform BK and initiates reading groups, for example on the work of Jacques Rancière (2016 and 2017) and Self Organisation (2018).
 Mariska van den Berg has been living and working in London (1989) and Berlin (1998) and is currently based in Amsterdam.

 At the Master Institute of Visual Cultures Van den Berg teaches General Academic Studies (GAS) and Narratology.
 GAS consists of a series of dialogue classes, providing the foundation of our intercultural learning community, with a focus on the development of critical frameworks.
 Topics addressed are feminism, globalization, (cultural) identity, post- and de-colonial thinking, ecological crisis and the anthropocene; all in relation to current artistic practices.